 |Three days after seven Connectcut soldiers drowned |

 in the Potomac, the tragedy received scant coverage

 in the Hartford Courant.

-Figuring his best chance to survive was on the Massachusetts, Hollands climbed up her mast as the ship slowly settled into the Potomac.
+Figuring his best chance to survive was on the Black Diamond, Hollands climbed up her mast as the ship settled into the Potomac.
 It may have been a life-saving move.
-When the steamer hit bottom, her deck was covered by about two feet of water.
+When it hit bottom, her deck was covered by about two feet of water.
 Hollands remained in the ship’s rigging, where he was joined by three or four members of the crew.
-The Massachusetts and two other boats that happened by picked up survivors, many of whom had spent hours in the water.
+The crippled but still seaworthy Massachusetts and two other boats that happened by picked up survivors, many of whom had spent hours in the water.
 Four soldiers from the 16th Connecticut -- Nott; Private Willard Sessions of Burlington; Corporal Henry B. Cook of Bristol and Private Claudius Margerum of Suffield -- were among those saved.
 Margerum, who was hospitalized nearly five months after suffering a head wound at Antietam, was in the Potomac for nearly three hours before he was rescued.
 More may have been saved, but when the Black Diamond slashed past the Massachusetts, she smashed one of the steamer's two lifeboats.

 At least 50 men drowned.
 Four were Booth pursuers on the Black Diamond: Peter Carroll, Samuel N. Gosnell, George W. Huntington and Christopher Farley, all civilian members of the Quartermaster Corps.
 The Potomac also claimed seven soldiers in the 16th Connecticut, each a survivor of Antietam and Andersonville:

 William Loomis, 23, of Enfield.